Marcel Mauss: Academic career

-In 1901, Mauss began drawing more on ethnography, and his work began to develop characteristics now associated with formal anthropology.
+In 1901, Mauss was appointed to the Chair of the History of Religions of Non-Civilized Peoples at the École pratique des hautes études.
+At this point, Mauss began drawing more on ethnography, and his work began to develop characteristics now associated with formal anthropology.

 Mauss served in the French army during World War I from 1914 to 1919 as an interpreter.
-The military service was liberating from Mauss’ intense academics, as he stated, “I’m doing wonderfully.
-I just wasn’t made for the intellectual life and I am enjoying the life war is giving me” (Fournier 2006: 175).
+The military service was liberating from Mauss's intense academics, as he stated, "I'm doing wonderfully.
+I just wasn't made for the intellectual life and I am enjoying the life war is giving me" (Fournier 2006: 175).
 While liberating, he also dealt with the devastation and violence of the war as many of his friends and colleagues died in the war, and his uncle Durkheim died shortly before its end.
-Mauss began to write a book “On Politics” that remained unfinished, but the early 1920s emphasized his energy for politics through criticism of the Bolshevik's coercive resort to violence and their destruction of the market economy.
+Mauss began to write a book "On Politics" that remained unfinished, but the early 1920s emphasized his energy for politics through criticism of the Bolshevik's coercive resort to violence and their destruction of the market economy.